fatihozoglu/fatihozoglu/README.md

 I am an electronic engineer with 7 years of experience in management and a self-taught software developer with a great passion for Web Development.
-Technologies I have worked with:
+Technologies and tools I have been working with:

 Front End Web Development:
 - HTML5